bartkessels/AdvancedMetronome/readme.md

 Advanced Metronome also gives you the ability to save and share your songs with others so this application will suit many bands in their song-writing process.

+## Documentation

+All the available documentation for Advanced Metronome can be found in the [docs folder](docs).
+The UML diagrams are modeled using [Umbrello](https://umbrello.kde.org) a cross-platform application for UML-modeling.
+There are also SVG-images available for these diagrams in case you don't want to install Umbrello at [docs/diagrams/svg](docs/diagrams/svg).

 ## Required packages

 ### Building